DelroyGayle/Biblia-Posters-PP5/README.md

 ### Edit Review

-* The same functionality as described regarding the *Edit a Review* option on the *Poster Details* page is identical here
+* The same functionality and messaging as described regarding the *Edit a Review* option on the *Poster Details* page is identical here
 * The only difference is that if the user clicks *Cancel*, the user is directed back to the *My Reviews* page
 * When the author of a review clicks the *Edit Review*, a message would be displayed to inform the user, the title of the poster that the user is currently editing
 * The form with the current Review details are shown